Skip to main content

 }

-Only single source code is required to run your first-ever Bolt app.
-All you need to do is define the main method that starts SlackAppServer
+Only single source code is required to run your first Bolt app.
+You'll need to define the main method that starts SocketModeApp.

 package hello;